microsoft/FluidFramework/.changeset/fifty-showers-divide.md

 Unsupported Merge-Tree Types and Exposures Removed

-As part of ongoing improvements, several exposed internals that are unnecessary for any supported scenarios and could lead to errors if used have been removed.
-Since direct usage would likely result in errors, it is not expected that these changes will impact any Fluid Framework consumers.
+As part of ongoing improvements, several internal types and related APIs have been removed.
+These types are unnecessary for any supported scenarios and could lead to errors if used.
+Since directly using these types would likely result in errors, these changes are not likely to impact any Fluid Framework consumers.

 Removed types:
 - IMergeTreeTextHelper